Spreadneck/spreadneck.github.io/about.md

 ### More Information

-I'm a music loving sysadmin who hopes to use this as a space to collect his thoughts and ideas.
+I'm a music loving systems and network administrator who hopes to use this as a space to collect his thoughts and ideas.

 ### Contact me